Nocksoft/Author-Box-by-Nocksoft/readme.txt

 * positioning of the hyperlink improved
 * setting link to plugin overview page added
 * setting for circle avatars added
+* author box from default WordPress theme can now be hidden

 = 1.0.0 =
 * first release